haoel/mTLS/README.md

 	2021/12/31 14:47:13 >>>>>>>>>>>>>>>>> End <<<<<<<<<<<<<<<<<<
 	```

-1. [client.go](client.go) shows how the client connects to the server by using its certification.
+2. [client.go](client.go) shows how the client connects to the server by using its certification.

+	Note: client side need the three files -  `CA.cert`, `client.cert`, `client.key`

 	You can indicate `-c=a` for client a, and `-c=b` for client b. such as:
 	```bash